 However, the strengthening of US EQUITIES has not left it weakening too much from that area; only barely into the top of the lower 128-00/127-16 support repeatedly since mid-December, also tested in early September and early November.
-And the 'haven' test of the 130-00 area failed again, yet with weakness so far only into the mid 128-00 area.
+And the 'haven' test of the 130-00 area failed again (also as in early December), yet with weakness so far only into the mid 128-00 area (i.e. less weak that DECEMBER BUND burdened with shifting German fiscal indications.)